This article will provide you with in-depth information about the speed of Arabian horses and how their origins have affected their agility.

 If you are looking for a horse with good temperament, cooperative nature, and durability, an Arabian horse would be your best bet.

-Apart from that, Arabian horses are famous for their beauty, striking posture, and graceful nature.
+Apart from that, Arabian horses are famous for their beauty, striking posture, graceful nature and high-set tail..

 History of the Arabian horse and its influence on other breeds